Former Voice of the Hokies Bill Roth returns to Virginia Tech to teach

 During his earlier time at Virginia Tech, Roth increasingly took on teaching roles.
 He created a successful Student Broadcaster Program, mentored and coached students in the studio and at live Olympic events, and served as a frequent guest lecturer in communication classes.

-“We’re delighted to have Bill Roth join us,” said Robert Denton, chair of Virginia Tech’s Department of Communication.
+“We’re delighted to have Bill Roth join us,” said Robert Denton, head of Virginia Tech’s Department of Communication.
 “Students have been clamoring for more courses in sports media and analytics, and we’re fortunate to have someone of his expertise and professionalism help us strengthen our academic offerings for existing and new majors.
 Bill will make great contributions to teaching and mentoring the next generation of sports communicators.”

 At the time of Roth’s departure for UCLA, Virginia Tech’s Department of Athletics recognized his contributions by establishing the Bill Roth Student-Athlete Endowed Scholarship, which will be awarded annually to a deserving Virginia Tech student-athlete with an interest in communication or broadcast journalism.